Project LOOP (Lower Out-of-Pocket Costs in Medicare Part D Now)

 These changes will help ensure patients can afford their medications and help financial hardships that may prevent beneficiaries from taking needed medicines.

 Project LOOP was proud to champion the passage of these provisions alongside other patient advocacy groups.
-The coalition is currently working with stakeholders and the Medicare program to ensure that beneficiaries are able to fully benefit after implementation in 2025.
+The coalition is currently working with stakeholders and the Medicare program to ensure that beneficiaries are able to fully benefit after implementation of these two policies in 2025.
+Project LOOP is also supporting research for additional reforms that can improve access and reduce costs for beneficiaries.

 A Call for Action